How to Fix a Gurgling Toilet (Step-by-Step Guide to Stop the Noise Fast)

 2. Blocked Plumbing Vent

 Your plumbing system relies on vent pipes (usually on the roof) to regulate air pressure.
-If the vent is blocked by leaves, debris, or even bird nests, air can’t circulate properly.

 • Gurgling sounds